ariellubonja/LabelCritic/README.md

 pip install -r requirements.txt
 ```

-Deploy API locally (tp should be the number of GPUs)
+Deploy API locally (tp should be the number of GPUs, and it accepts only powers of 2)
 ```bash
 mkdir HFCache
 export TRANSFORMERS_CACHE=./HFCache